favinaSujan/clp/content/about/_index.md

 <hr>

-Publications using data from the site must cite the Census Linking Project appropriately as follows:
+Publications using data from the site should cite the Census Linking Project appropriately as follows:

 ***<b>Ran Abramitzky, Leah Boustan and Myera Rashid.
 Census Linking Project: Version 1.0 \[dataset].
 2020. https***:***//censuslinkingproject.org</b>***